-As a personal stylist, I had to remind myself what my style goals were in creating my work from home wardrobe.
+As a personal stylist, even I had to remind myself what my style goals were when creating my work from home wardrobe.

 All of a sudden, comfort is king.

 Working from home means athleisure on bottom and maybe a work shirt on top (on a good day!).
 And if you don’t want to get ready or wear real clothes, just keep your camera off, it doesn’t matter anyway, right?

 When you think “it” doesn’t matter you’re saying you don’t matter.

 How you show up is how you differentiate yourself from your peers.
 You’re still being “seen” when you’re on camera.

 And if you can’t be bothered to get dressed in “real clothes” when working from home, that is coming across loud and clear.
 If you’re hiding behind the camera, you’re sending a message of laziness, that you don’t care, you don’t matter and neither do the people you’re interacting with on your virtual meetings.